osrf/ros2multirobotbook/src/security.md

 instruments panel while ensuring encryption, integrity and authentication of the connection to the server through TLS.
-User authentication and access control is made by user/password checking against a database and then providing that user with an access level to the secured ROS 2 network that corresponds to the role of that user.
+User authentication and access control is made by user/password checking against a database and then providing that user with access to the secured ROS 2 network at a level that corresponds to the role of that user.

 ![Security System Infrastructure](images/security/system_infrastructure.png)